- The best antivirus software for your PC

-Based on thorough testing of parental controls in five well-regarded antivirus suites, we've concluded that the best antivirus suite with parental controls is Norton Security Premium.
+Based on thorough testing of parental controls in five well-regarded antivirus suites, we've concluded that the best antivirus suite with parental controls is Norton 360 Deluxe.
 It blows away most of the integrated parental controls found in competing antivirus suites, thanks to a comprehensive feature set, an intuitive user interface and superior efficacy in reliably blocking objectionable content.

 Another suite, Kaspersky Total Security, is a solid runner-up.
 It has a very good geofencing feature, which Norton lacks entirely, and a strong scheduling component, but it did not block texts or calls as well as Norton did.